 Gel stain has a thick consistency.
 Gel stain is either varnish or oil-based.
 They are known to be pigment-rich wood stain that dries to form a film on the wood surface.

 Gel stain does not penetrate the wood’s pores and instead forms a film on the surface once completely dry.
 Thus, they are good for staining over stain.
-Gel stain is also used for covering up existing stains or previous stains and paints.
+I’ve also used gel stain to mask previous stains and paints with good results.

 To apply it, it is best to apply a thin coat of gel stain on the wood surface.
 Wipe the excess with a rag to maintain a thin coat.
 A thick film of the gel stain leads to a longer drying time and also may result in drying problems.